Faysal-Ahmed-Aweys/Delight-Restaurant-/README.md

 #### Staff Dashboard Page

+A staff dashboard is included in the project.
+When staff members login they are immediately redirected into this page. if they try to access home  page they are redirected or booking page, they are redirected with a message that they are not authorised to view that page.

 ![Staff Dashboard](assets/docs/screenshots/staff_dashboard_page.png)

 #### Add Menu item Page

+Staff members can add menu items to be viewed by customers.

 ![Add Menu Item](assets/docs/screenshots/staff_add_menu_item_page.png)

 #### Menu Management Page

+Staff members can manage menu items and can perform crud operations on them.

 ![Menu Management Page](assets/docs/screenshots/staff_menu_management_page.png)

 #### Reservations Management Page

+Staff members can manage reservations booked by customers by either approving or denying the reservation.

 ![Reservation Management](assets/docs/screenshots/staff_reservations_management_page.png)